hypirion/fairbrook/doc/TUTORIAL.md

 `path-merge` works somewhat like `key-merge`, but with paths instead.
 If a collision occurs and the path is contained within the rule map, the function associated with the path will be invoked with the values clashing.
-Unlike `key-merge`, `path-merge` recursively merges keys if there are no rule for them, and continues.
-As such, if there are collisions of non-maps and they are not within the rule map, you'll crash.
+Unlike `key-merge`, `path-merge` recursively merges values if the path is a subpath, and continues.
+Having to merge paths neither being subpaths nor paths will lead to an undefined result (most likely ending in an exception).
 For our case, that is currently not a problem, so let's go with it:

 ```clj
 (ns luncher.database-stuff